-David Cheesewright was initially nominated as a Director by Wesfarmers Limited (Wesfarmers), which was previously a substantial shareholder in Coles and has an ongoing commercial arrangement with Coles.
+David Cheesewright was initially nominated as a Director by Wesfarmers Limited (Wesfarmers).
+Wesfarmers was previously a substantial shareholder in Coles and has an ongoing commercial arrangement with Coles.
 Mr Cheesewright retains a general retail consultancy with Wesfarmers.
-The consultancy spans a wide range of retail businesses and the Board is satisfied that it does not interfere with or compromise his ability to exercise objective or independent judgment or act in the best interests of the Group.
+The Board is satisfied that it does not interfere with or compromise his ability to exercise objective or independent judgment or act in the best interests of the Group.
 The Board considers that Mr Cheesewright's contribution to the Board continues to be significant due to his expertise and knowledge of the business and the industries in which Coles operates.
-At the 2020 Coles Annual General Meeting, Mr Cheesewright was re-elected as an independent Non-executive Director of Coles.